fjadidi2001/CS50X/C-learning/Pointer/readme.md

 # pointer

+A pointer is a variable that stores the memory address of another variable

 <br>

 > C is designed to be a low-level language that can easily access memory locations and perform memory-related operations.